Traveling to Chile? Check this guide before packing to be fully prepared to jump into this adventure!

 Chile is an extremely exciting country with a storied past, beautiful natural environment, and world class attractions.
-Here at Say Hueque, we love arranging tours through Chile and introducing travelers to our next door neighbor – be sure to check out our 12-day “Best of Chile” trip.
+Here at Say Hueque, we love arranging tours through Chile and introducing travelers to our next door neighbor – Be sure to check out our tailor made trips to Chile.

 There are so many incredible sights to see, things to do, and people to meet.
 But if you’re planning a visit, you’ll need to do your research first.
 To help you get started, take a look at the top 10 things to know before traveling to Chile below.
 Feel free to add your own tips and tricks in the comments below!